 You could just “wing it” and create content on whatever you feel like (you’ll probably end up with a blog that has 50+ posts and gets 30 visitors a day), or you can follow some best practices to create content people actually want.

 Here is a quick list of tools I find really helpful.
 For SEO tools, you are going to typically have to pay if you want actionable data.

-Uber Suggest – Bought out by Neil Patel for a 100K, this is a helpful FREE keyword tool designed to allow you to find the search volume and difficulty of a specific keyword as well as related keywords.
+Bought out by Neil Patel for a 100,000 dollars.
+This is a helpful FREE keyword tool designed to allow you to find the search volume and difficulty of a specific keyword as well as related keywords.

 Pro tip: Unlike web hosting that you need to pay for every month.
 You could just pay for one month of SEM Rush and compile a TON of data on your competitors.
 Taking all this data and spending the next few months acting on it.

 To be honest, this is exactly what I do.
 Pay for a month, do a ton of research and then spend the next 3-6 months acting on it.